rosejao/collab-project/README.md

 Our target audience is anyone from the general public who may have interest in factory farming and/or animal agriculture.
 We will be writing our report at a level that the average person can understand.
 However, within the general public, there are specific groups that may find particular interest in our data, such as farmers, nutritionists, food and feed purchasers, agricultural scientists, and more.
 We will also track trends that may be helpful for government organizations.

 There are three specific questions our audience will learn from our data:
-1. Interesting outliers and potential explanations for causes to those outliers
+1. Interesting outliers and potential causes
 2. What are the fastest growing countries in terms of food production/consumption?
 3. What is the difference between food and feed consumption?